cmhollins2022/C-Sharp-First-Steps-Practice/First-Steps.md

   }
 }
 ```
 ###  Create readable code with conventions, whitespace, and comments in C#

+**Variable name rules**
+- Special characters like the pound #, the dash -, and the dollar sign $ are not allowed.
+- Variable names must begin with an alphabetical letter or an underscore, not a number.
+- Variable names must NOT be a C# keyword.
+- Variable names are case-sensitive

 **Variable name conventions**
 - Variable names should use camel case
 - Variable names should be descriptive and meaningful in your application.
 You should choose a name for your variable that represents the kind of data it will hold.
 - Variable names should be one or more entire words appended together.
 - Variable names shouldn't include the data type of the variable.